 Once the admissions process is complete, parents may apply for financial aid by submitting the required paperwork to the School & Student Service for Financial Aid (SSS).
 Need analysis accomplished by SSS is used to help determine aid grants.

 Begin the process by going to School & Student Services and clicking on the prompt to complete your Parents' Financial Statement (PFS).

 The Committee on Financial Aid reviews all applications and allocates grants beginning in early Spring.
 All aid decisions are based on financial need.
 If the aid grant is deemed insufficient for the student to attend the school by the family, and all deadlines have been met, the registration deposit will be refunded.

 Financial Aid Checklist for 2019-20

-- Compete the Parents' Financial Statement (PFS) at School & Student Services, designating MPFS to receive results (our SSS school code is #4999).
+- Complete the Parents' Financial Statement (PFS) at School & Student Services, designating MPFS to receive results (our SSS school code is #4999).
 One form per family is required.

-- Send a copy of your 2017 and 2018 IRS form 1040 and all supporting schedules, along with a copy of your W-2 forms to SSS.
+- Send a copy of your 2019 and 2020 IRS form 1040 and all supporting schedules, along with a copy of your W-2 forms to SSS.
 Your application will not be considered complete if these documents are missing.

 - Applications received by February 19th, 2021 will be considered first.

 - Children's Scholarship Fund (CSF) is another funding opportunity for families who qualify (21-21 CSF FAQ's).
 This must be initiated by families and CSF manages all funding.